 Healing Path I is a gentle registered class for anyone with injury and other chronic health challenges including arthritis, back pain, cancer, depression, heart disease, MS, fibromyalgia, and pain management in general.

-Yoga Nidra is a gentle drop-in restorative class that is also appropriate for anyone with injury and chronic health condition.
+Yoga Nidra is a gentle restorative class that is also appropriate for anyone with injury and chronic health condition.
 It focuses on gentle restorative postures and the practice of deep relaxation to release layers of tension and pain in the body, and help calm anxiety and worry in the mind.